nickersan/tn-query-mono/tn-query-jdbc/README.md

 )
 ```

-An instance of `com.tn.query.jdbc.JdbcQueryParser` could be created as follows:
+An instance of `com.tn.query.jdbc.JdbcPredicateFactory` could be created as follows:
 ```java
 QueryParser<JdbcPredicate> queryParser = new JdbcQueryParser(
     Map.of(